bneil/bneil.github.io/content/posts/2023-11-17-a-quick-alpine-page.md

 }
 ```

-with the pug method looking like this
+with the pug method looking like this.

 ```
 // renderPugTemplate reads and renders a Pug template with the given data.